Gabaldonlab/jloh/docs/EXTRACT.md

 Missing allele frequency?
 Try using [all2vcf](https://github.com/MatteoSchiavinato/all2vcf).

-If running in `--hybrid` mode, the homozygous SNPs are used to assign homozygous regions to either the alternative (ALT) or the reference (REF) allele.
+If running in `--assign-blocks` mode, the homozygous SNPs are used to assign homozygous regions to either the alternative (ALT) or the reference (REF) allele.
 The selection of heterozygous SNPs is conducted based on their `FORMAT` (e.g. `GT 0/1` or `1/2` for heterozygous SNPs).

 ### Extraction of heterozygous regions